jamesjiaxingjian/jamesjiaxingjian.github.io/_pages/about.md

 He is also known as Jiaxing JIAN, or Kahing KIEN.
 You can also call him James.

-**This website is under construction.** Only the homepage and the “Talks” section are complete.
+**This website is under construction.** Only the homepage, "Publications", and "Talks" are complete.